Migrate an Azure Cloud Services application to Azure Service Fabric

 - Convert the web site into a single-page application (SPA) that calls a web API implemented using ASP.NET Web API.
 This would have required a complete redesign of the web front end.

 - Keep the existing ASP.NET MVC code and deploy IIS in a Windows Server container to Service Fabric.
 This approach would require little or no code change.
-However, container support in Service Fabric is currently still in preview.

 When using ASP.NET Core with Kestrel, you should place a reverse proxy in front of Kestrel to handle traffic from the Internet, for security reasons.
 For more information, see Kestrel web server implementation in ASP.NET Core.
 The section Deploying the application describes a recommended Azure deployment.